Depending on your needs, an Odyssey House counselor may recommend an outpatient treatment program for you.

 Odyssey House’s outpatient services are typically covered by New York State Medicaid, as well as most major insurance companies and managed care plans.
 One of our insurance specialists will help you understand your coverage and payment options and help you take care of the details.

-BEYOND CLEAN AND SOBER; HEALTHY AND EMPOWERED
+BEYOND SOBER; HEALTHY AND EMPOWERED

 Odyssey House’s outpatient and residential programs share the same focus: your total well-being.
-This includes helping you maintain your sobriety, improve your health, strengthen your home and family, and enhance your career and education.
+This includes helping you maintain your recovery, improve your health, strengthen your home and family, and enhance your career and education.

-An experienced Odyssey House counselor will talk to you, evaluate your needs, and design a personalized outpatient program for you based on proven, evidence-based practices.
+An experienced Odyssey House counselor will talk to you, evaluate your needs, and design a personalized outpatient program for you based on proven evidence-based practices.
 Your program may include:

 - Individual, group, and family therapy